jpaldi91/fc3.0-01docker/README.md

 After that, a sample `index.js` was created and the command `node index.js` was ran.

 The result of these steps is that a `node.js` project is running inside a container, even though it is not installed in the host machine.
-However, we to not have a Dockerfile or an image created for this yet, which is exactly what we'll do next.
+However, we to not have a Dockerfile or an image created for this yet, which is actually quite simple.
+Just check out the Dockerfile created in the `node` folder.
+Also, a `Dockerfile.prod` was created in the same `node` folder, considering a case where the node files didn't exist before.
+To build an image with this `Dockerfile.prod` instead of the `Dockerfile` tha is used by default, add a `-f file_name` option at the end of the build command, like this: `docker build -t jpaldi/hello-express node/ -f node/Dockerfile.prod`